Bake a batch of these Sour Cream Cut Out Cookies today ... they're soft and chewy, super delicious, and so easy to make!

 If you choose to ice these cookies, you'll also need some squeeze bottles to hold and apply the icing.
 I used a decorating bulb for the thicker icing, and a few of these squeeze bottles for the thinner colored icings.

-How to Make Sour Cream Cut Out Cookies
+How to Make Sour Cream Cut Outs

 Okay, let's get started!
 This cookie dough is quite simple to make.
+You'll find a detailed recipe card below, but here's an overview of the steps:

+- Combine dry ingredients.
 You'll start by whisking together the dry ingredients: flour, salt, baking soda, and baking powder.
 Once everything is mixed, set it aside for the moment.

+- Mix butter, sugar, vanilla, and eggs.
 Next, get out your stand mixer and mix together the butter and sugar.
 There's a lot of sugar in relation to the butter, so it won't get super creamy ... just make sure it's well mixed.
 Then, blend in the vanilla extract and the eggs (one at a time).

+- Chill dough.
 When the dough is finished, divide it half.
 Use your hands to shape each half into a ball, then flatten the balls into disks (about one-inch thick).
 Wrap the disks with plastic wrap, then chill them for two hours (or more).
+Tip: This cookie dough is very soft, so you MUST chill it for at least two hours (I actually refrigerated mine overnight).
+If you don't chill the dough, the cookies won't hold their shape.

-You should be able to get about four to five dozen cookies, but it will depend on how thickly you roll out the dough, how large your cutters are, and how closely you cut the cookies.
+- Roll + cut out cookies.
+After the dough has chilled, roll it out about ¼-inch thick on a lightly floured board.
+Then, use your cookie cutters to cut the dough.
+I'd recommend re-rolling the scraps no more than once.
+Tips: You should be able to get about four to five dozen cookies, but it will depend on how thickly you roll out the dough, how large your cutters are, and how closely you cut the cookies.
+Dip your cookie cutters into a little flour before cutting the cookies.
+This will help keep the dough from sticking to the cutters.

+- Bake.
 Transfer the cookies to a baking sheet.
 I recommend spraying it with nonstick cooking spray first, although you could use parchment paper.
+Then, bake the cookies until they're golden brown on the bottom.
+It only takes about eight minutes.

+- Cool + decorate.
 Let the cookies cool on the baking sheet for five minutes or so, then transfer them to a baking rack to cool completely before decorating.

 Sour Cream Frosting

-I LOVE the Sour Cream Frosting I created for this recipe!
-The frosting uses simple ingredients, it's easy to make, and so light and fluffy.
-It literally melts in your mouth, and the subtle tang complements the cookies so well!
+The Sour Cream Frosting I created for this recipe uses simple ingredients, it's easy to make, and it's so light and fluffy.
+About the frosting:

-And of course, sprinkles are required!
-I used a combination of clear, red, and green sparkling sugar, red and white nonpareils, red hearts, and rainbow sprinkles.
+- Sprinkles Are a Must - I used a combination of clear, red, and green sparkling sugar, red and white nonpareils, red hearts, and rainbow sprinkles.
 So fun!

 Easy Cookie Icing

-I used a decorating bulb to hold the thicker icing, and a few of these squeeze bottles for the thinner icings (perfect because you can see the colors).
+- Helpful Tools - I used a decorating bulb to hold the thicker icing, and a few of these squeeze bottles for the thinner icings (perfect because you can see the colors).
 You could also use decorating bags, of course, but these bottles / bulbs are much easier to handle in my opinion.

-Then, flood (fill in) the cookies in with the thinner, colored icing.
+- Flood the cookies.
+Next, you'll flood (fill in) the cookies in with the thinner, colored icing.
 You want to strike a balance between covering the cookies without adding so much icing that it overflows the outline.

+- Add decorations + sprinkles.
 Another thing that's fun to do: adding some decorative dots on the cookies (check out the tree and star cookies below).
 I added those with the thicker icing after coloring them.
 If your dots come out a little pointed, just wet your finger, then lightly press them down into shape.
+If you'd like to add sprinkles, make sure to add them while the icing is still wet to the touch.

+- Let the cookies dry.
 Once you finish icing the cookies, let them sit out to dry.
 Like I mentioned earlier, this can take up to 24 hours.
 You can speed this up by refrigerating the cookies (in a single layer), but it will still take a few hours.
+Don't worry though, you can definitely eat the cookies before the icing completely hardens.
+And they are delicious!

 Storing the Cookies